 Students are required to fill out all information on the form, including all comment sections relating to reasons for their leave of absence.
 After completion of the form, students must take it to their home department and dean's office for appropriate signatures.
 The process of taking a leave will not be complete until all necessary signatures are on the leave form.
 Under certain circumstances, students may also need the Dean of Student Affairs to sign off on the leave form.
 International students who are here on a F1 or J1 visa must consult the Office of International Education for information on possible visa implications prior to going on leave.

 Students on leave are not permitted to live in university housing, attend classes or maintain employment as students at Carnegie Mellon while their leave is in effect.

-Doctoral candidates in ABD (All But Dissertation) status who wish to take a leave of absence should refer to the All But Dissertation Status and In Absentia policy.
+Doctoral candidates in ABD (All But Dissertation) status who wish to take a leave of absence should refer to the Doctoral Student Status policy.

 Leaves during the academic semester will take effect as of the date signed by the student's dean.
 After the Leave of Absence or Withdrawal Form is received by the University's Registrar's Office, it will be reviewed for the appropriate tuition refunds (see Enrollment Services: Tuition and Fees Adjustment Policy) and grade implications.
 The recording of student courses and grades for taking a leave in a semester follows the deadlines for semester or mini courses, as follows:

 Questions concerning this policy or its intent should be directed to: The University Registrar's Office, ext.8-8250.